stromerbike/meta-medusa-dist/README.md

 - set "Linux System Utilities ---> unshare" to N; Remark: To avoid conflicts with util-linux.
 - set "Miscellaneous Utilities ---> chat" to N; Remark: To avoid conflicts with ppp.

-Ideas and todo's for reducing boot time:
+Ideas and todo's for reducing boot time (to Gui):
 - Strip down Qt to a bare minimum via QT_CONFIG_FLAGS in qtbase_%.bbappend.
 - Compile driver for BMP280 as Kernel module and load it after drive.target.
 - Set GPIO's to desired direction and possibly value already in device tree.

+Ideas for reducing boot time (to drivable vehicle)
+- Make service (using cansend or better an own mini-application) sending CANopen SYNC messages to wake up nodes just after can0.service has been started.